divarvel/talks/tdd.md

 In this talk, I will show a new vision of types, explore the fundamental differences between specifying with types and specifying with tests.
 I'll talk about how types allow us to prove properties about our program and how genericity is a tremendously powerful tool for specification.
-He'll show means of reasoning based on types and assess specifically what it provides.
+I'll show means of reasoning based on types and assess specifically what it provides.
 Lastly, I will show how to complement Type-Directed Development with Test-Driven Development to specify with tests what's left after laying out the types.